h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 ![model-complexity](assets/model-complexity.jpg)

-The more you overfit your model, statistically, the less biased the model is.
+**Note**: The more you overfit your model, statistically, the less biased the model is.

 ### Disparate Impact Analysis